softwarelma/word_translator_py/README.md

 ### Encoded vs decoded

 Remember **jardín** is _encoded_ and **jard\u00edn** is _decoded_.
 The software point of view is applied.
-Thus, prefer the encoded way when displaying data to users.
+Thus, prefer the encoded way when displaying data to users (as in the wordreference website).

 ### All the ways of using a translation